DESIRE6G/IML-CP-Proxy/README.md

 3) Connect
 - Point your P4 Controller to the correct port configured in proxy_config.json (e.g.: localhost:60051)
 - The Proxy will route and transform requests to the switches defined in your config.

+## Dynamic usage

+The Proxy can be used as a lib as well if you want to modify the config of the proxy in runtime.
+To learn more open the [IML-CP-Proxy as a Python Library Guide](docs/lib_use.md).

 ## Architecture